Home > INTERNATIONAL

 For information visit, repaying your student loans

 The Emergency Tuition and Fees Loan (ETFL) is available to help you pay your Texas A&M University tuition and required fees.
-This loan will be applied directly to your tuition and fee account after the Master Promissory Note has been signed and submitted to Scholarships & Financial Aid.
+This loan applies directly to your tuition and fee account when Scholarships & Financial Aid receives the signed Master Promissory Note.
 If you have signed a Master Promissory Note for an Emergency Tuition and Fees loan from a prior semester, you do not have to sign another promissory note.

-An email will be sent to you after the loan has been approved and will provide instructions on how to sign a promissory note.
+After the loan is approved, you will receive instructions on how to sign a promissory note.

 - You must be enrolled in at least 1 hour at Texas A&M University.